 Jerky one is a very quick eye movement in one direction, immediately followed by a slower phase in the opposite direction.
 But, in pendular, there are phases of equal velocity movement in either direction.

-According to Alexander’s law, the amplitude of jerk nystagmus is largest in the direction of fast component.
+According to Alexander’s law, the amplitude of jerk nystagmus is the largest in the direction of the fast component.
 Grades:

 Grade I: present only in the direction of the fast component